 Tailored to Your Bio-Individuality

 Bio-individuality means every person has different nutrition needs based on their blood type, metabolism, body shape, genetics, physical activity, and personal tastes.
 This bio-individuality is the main focus of functional nutrition.

-By looking at you and your lifestyle as one, and not focusing on individual bodily systems, like cardiovascular health or reproductive health or mental health, as separate entities, you will get a more holistic nutritional plan.
+By looking at you and your lifestyle as one, and not focusing on individual bodily systems (like cardiovascular, reproductive, or mental health) as separate entities, you will get a more holistic nutritional plan.